pacifics/PassDao/README.md

 - SetPresaleAmountLimits: allows the smart contract creator to set the presale limits (minimum and maximum).

-- Fallback and Presale function to send Eth to the Funding smart contract.
+- Fallback and Presale functions to send Eth to the Funding smart contract.

 - SetPartners: allows the smart contract creator to set Eth account addresses.